A plugin to use with napari for clustering objects according to their properties

 When you plot your time-lapse datasets you will notice that the plots look slightly different.
-Datapoints of the current time frame are highlighted in white and you can see the datapoints move through the plot if you press play:
+Datapoints of the current time frame are highlighted in bright color and you can see the datapoints move through the plot while you navigate through time:

 You can also manually select groups using the lasso tool and plot a measurement per frame and see how the group behaves in time.
 Furthermore, you could also select a group in time and see where the datapoints lie in a different feature space:

-For getting more insights into your data, you can reduce the dimensionality of the measurements, e.g.
+For getting more insights into your data, you can reduce the dimensionality of the measurements, using these algorithms:

-To apply it to your data use the menu
+To apply them to your data use the menu

-dimensionality reduced.
 By default, all measurements are selected in the box.
-If you cannot see any measurements, but

 If manual clustering, as shown above, is not an option, you can automatically cluster your data, using these implemented algorithms: